In defence of fuel subsidy in Nigeria

 I have heard the argument about the unsustainability of petrol subsidy, given Nigeria’s revenue and debt crises.
 That’s a government argument, a convenient one.
 That’s not the fault of the people.
 If the government were serious about waste, prudence and efficiency, then a holistic reform proposal should be advanced.
 It must include, reining in the size of government, blocking leakages, cutting waste, fighting corruption, and ending subsidies for the actual rich.

 I have seen calls for interventions to cushion the impact of the subsidy removal on the people.
-Things like provision of public transportation and minimum wage increase have been proposed.
-I believe these proposals underestimate the multiplier force of petrol subsidy in Nigeria.
+Things like the provision of public transportation and minimum wage increase have been proposed.
+I believe these proposals underestimate the multiplier force of the petrol subsidy in Nigeria.
 With its removal, the price of virtually every commodity has gone up significantly.
-Yemi Kale, former NBS boss, estimates that the removal will take inflation to 30 percent.
+Yemi Kale, former NBS boss, estimates that the removal will take inflation to 30 per cent.
 This is at a time the people have been battling high prices of commodities.
-How can limited provision of public transportation or marginal increase in minimum wage mostly for federal workers stem this system-wide disruption?
-There are structural issues, like electricity deficit and other cost of production issues, which put these interventions in their proper context— a dangling reed in a deserted island.
+How can the limited provision of public transportation or marginal increase in minimum wage mostly for federal workers stem this system-wide disruption?
+There are structural issues, like electricity deficit and other costs of production issues, which put these interventions in their proper context— a dangling reed on a deserted island.

-“how can the government which has failed to manage a subsidy regime that has inherent capacity for inclusive reach, design and manage a benefits system entirely dependent on its managerial capacity and integrity?”
+“How can the government which has failed to manage a subsidy regime that has inherent capacity for inclusive reach, design and manages a benefits system entirely dependent on its managerial capacity and integrity?”

 Some have argued that the savings from the subsidy would be channelled to proper development priorities.
 This is the argument of the government as well.
-They seem to be arguing that the subsidy spend is a waste, a drain on national resources.
-While I can relate with the corruption part of the subsidy regime, I vehemently reject the dismissal of petrol subsidy as a waste.
-They appear to be saying that unless we subject public expenditure to some government programme that plans the disbursement of funds and decides winners and losers, the spend is of inferior value.
+They seem to be arguing that the subsidy spending is a waste, a drain on national resources.
+While I can relate to the corruption part of the subsidy regime, I vehemently reject the dismissal of the petrol subsidy as a waste.
+They appear to be saying that unless we subject public expenditure to some government programme that plans the disbursement of funds and decides winners and losers, the spending is of inferior value.
 I reject this.
-This stems from unreasonable faith in the capacity of government; how can the government which has failed to manage a subsidy regime that has inherent capacity for inclusive reach, design and manage a benefits system entirely dependent on its managerial capacity and integrity?
+This stems from an unreasonable faith in the capacity of government; how can the government which has failed to manage a subsidy regime that has an inherent capacity for inclusive reach, design and manage a benefits system entirely dependent on its managerial capacity and integrity?

 “I believe petrol subsidy is the most direct, inclusive, impactful and far-reaching government benefits distribution system within the Nigerian context”